 }

-Deleting an index permanently removes its data.
+Deleting an index permanently removes its documents and index-level metadata.